pachun/Courier/README.md

 end
 ```

-You could maybe pass in a flag on the command line to execute the fixture
-method.

 --
 ###Create, Save, and Delete
 .create() will create a model instance, but it will not be persisted to